andrewaddo/awsbaseline/content/security/IAM/_index.md

 ## What is IAM

-AWS Identity and Access Management (IAM) is a web service that helps you securely control access to AWS resources.
+[AWS Identity and Access Management (IAM)] (https://aws.amazon.com/iam/) is a web service that helps you securely control access to AWS resources.
 You use IAM to control who is authenticated (signed in) and authorized (has permissions) to use resources.

 You can watch the video below to have a quick overview of IAM

 {{< youtube id="Ul6FW4UANGc" >}}

-### Here are the Benefits of AWS IAM
+AWS IAM is an integral part of a secure environment, and highlighted below are some of the [benefits] (https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html#intro-video):

 * **Shared access to your AWS account**: You can grant other people permission to administer and use resources in your AWS account without having to share your password or access key.